 We Can Help You

-At the Law Office of Ruth Ann Azeredo, LLC, we have decades of experience reviewing Employment Agreements and Severance Agreements and negotiating terms on your behalf as an employee.
-Where disputes arise from these Agreements, we can bring claims on your behalf or defend them, in court or arbitration.
+At the Law Office of Ruth Ann Azeredo LLC, we have decades of experience reviewing Employment Agreements and Severance Agreements and negotiating terms on your behalf as an employee.
+Where disputes arise from these agreements, we can bring claims on your behalf or defend them in court or arbitration.